 The control module must be capable of operating as a relay (dry contact form C) for interfacing the control unit with other systems, and to control door holders or initiate elevator fire service.
 The module must be listed as compatible with the control unit.
 The indicating device or the external load being controlled must be configured as Class B notification appliance circuits.
 The system must be capable of supervising, audible, visual and dry contact circuits.
 The control module must have both an input and output address.
 The supervision must detect a short on the supervised circuit and must prevent power from being applied to the circuit.
-The control unit's SLC supervision and store an internal identifying code.
+The control model must provide address setting means compatible with the control unit's SLC supervision and store an internal identifying code.
 The control module must contain an integral LED that flashes each time the control module is polled and is visible through the device cover plate.
 Control Modules must be listed for the environmental conditions in which they will be installed.